DanCrayne/first-person-grid-rpg-proto/README.md

 1. Only allow movement along an axis
 2. Each movement needs to be a set distance
-3. The movement should be smooth, so we enforce a duration
+3. The movement should be smooth and a set duration
 4. Correct for inaccuracies by snapping to the nearest grid position on each move

 ## User Interface